scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

-We use the prototypical example given above of writing a simple N-particle molecular dynamics system that is described and discussed in the article by [XXX Schroeder].
+We use the prototypical example given above of writing a simple N-particle molecular dynamics system that is described and discussed in the article by :cite:`schroeder2015`.
 Our goal is to implement this system in pure Python using Compyle.
 Through this we demonstrate the ease of use and power of Compyle.
 We write a single code that executes efficiently in parallel on CPUs and GPUs.
 We use this example to also discuss the three important parallel algorithms and show how they nicely allow us to solve non-trivial problems.

-Compyle is not a toy and is actively used by a non-trivial, open source, SPH framework called PySPH (https://pysph.rtfd.io).
+Compyle is not a toy and is actively used by a non-trivial, open source, SPH framework called PySPH (https://pysph.rtfd.io) and discussed in some detail in :cite:`pysph2019` and :cite:`pysph16`.
 Compyle makes it possible for users to write their SPH codes in high-level Python and have it executed on multi-core and GPU accelerators with negligible changes to their code.